 Harding Truck Trail is a 27.4 mile moderately trafficked out and back trail located near Trabuco Canyon, California that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 26 miles up and back to Santiago Peak if you take the shortcut near the summit.
 28 miles up and back if you don't.
 It took me 8 hours and 15 minutes hiking, but plenty of people can do it in less.
 I just can't trail run anymore on account of my knees.
 It's not hard, but it is long

 Fireroad with a double-track feel throughout due to fallen rocks.
 I have biked this trail numerous times to get to four corners, modjeska peak, and santiago peak.
 From a biking perspective, the trail is appreciated as a straightforward (depending on fitness level) route to get to the top of the mountain to explore other trails like Joplin and Holy Jim.
 Because the climb is constant, the views are continuously changing.

 I don't really recommend this for hiking the entirety as it is long and relatively uninteresting way to get to the top with very little shade (90% sun exposure).
 Partial hike up the trail is a better choice to get up to the benches to enjoy the canyon views.

 Went up partially with the dog - yes it is a good dog friendly OC trail.
 Moderate trail, very exposed to the sun.
 Easy to find the trail head, right new the bird sanctuary parking.
 Good hike for kids!